-Our mind and body are connected.
+Our mind and body are one.
 Our thoughts impact our behaviors.
 This is the fundamental assumption of CBT.

 For example, if a person with low self-esteem thinks ‘I am a total failure’, ideally they will challenge themselves or develop new skills.
 But in most cases they easily give up and don’t seek help.

 By avoiding opportunities to develop new skills, or giving up prematurely, or by not seeking help, this person will miss out on conversations and be lonely, and conclude they are not worthwhile.

 Yet if this person is able to shift their thinking from ‘I am a total failure’ to ‘I am learning a new skill and failure is part of the process and doesn’t mean I personally am a failure’, then they will be on the path to healing.

 CBT can help.
 Here’s the basic diagram of CBT which shows how our thoughts and emotions impact our behaviors.

 Why Cognitive Behavioral Therapy Treats All Types Of Eating Disorders